Kiril3l5/time-tracking-2.0/docs/workflow/automated-workflow-guide.md

 3. **Use descriptive feature names**: This helps generate better branch names and commit messages
 4. **Commit logically**: Make smaller, focused commits with clear messages
 5. **Review suggestions**: The tool makes intelligent suggestions, but review them before accepting
-6. **After PR merges**: Use the guidance to keep your local repository in sync with the remote
+6. **After PR merges**: Follow the deployment guidance to ensure changes are properly deployed to production

 ## Troubleshooting